 Entry constitutes each Entrant's certification that the Entrant meets the eligibility requirements set forth in these Official Rules.
 The Sponsor reserves the right to verify and confirm each Entrant's compliance with eligibility requirements.
 An Entrant may be required to submit further information to assist in the judges' verification of eligibility.
 Winning a prize is contingent upon fulfilling all requirements set forth herein.

-- Submissions must be between three (3) and twelve (12) minutes in length.
+- Submissions must be between three (3) and eight (8) minutes in length.

 - Submissions must be created specifically for the Contest.

 - Submissions must be the original work of the Entrant's student(s).

 - Submissions must be uploaded by the Entrant to SoundCloud, Podbean, or Anchor (in any format acceptable to those platforms) with the ability to download the Submission enabled.

 - Submissions must not include any music created by anyone other than Entrant and/or Entrant's student(s), as further described below.

 - Submissions must not contain material that violates or infringes another's rights (including, but not limited to, material that violates privacy, publicity, or intellectual property rights).